Coroutines for Asynchronous Concurrent Programming

 • fork off another computation with its own runtime stack etc but share the heap

-• But, threads are notoriously difficult to debug due to the number of interleavings
+• But, threads are notoriously difficult to debug due to the number of interleavings of control flows

 • Can’t test all of the exponentially many ways parallel computations can interleave